Instant View: U.S. government agrees stimulus package in response to coronavirus pandemic

 TOKYO (Reuters) - U.S. senators and officials in U.S. President Donald Trump’s administration have reached an agreement on a massive economic stimulus bill to alleviate the economic impact of the coronavirus outbreak, White House official Eric Ueland said early on Wednesday.

 The stimulus package is expected to be worth $2 trillion.
+A vote in the Senate is expected later on Wednesday.

 Following are reactions to the agreement: